nelson-n/cs-math-nn/README.md

 ## To-Do List

 * Work on `/Math` calculus fundamentals notes and `/Statistics` statistics fundamentals notes.
-* Add `/QuantitativeFinance` notes on Nelson-Siegel, Black-Scholes, and a Normal Jump Diffusion Model (GBM that allows for Poisson jumps in asset prices, see Merton 1976).
+* Add `/QuantitativeFinance` notes on Merton (1974), Nelson-Siegel, Black-Scholes, and a Normal Jump Diffusion Model (GBM that allows for Poisson jumps in asset prices, see Merton 1976).
 * Add a quick study of BLAS and LAPACK routines.
     * https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#BLAS-functions
 * Neural Network work.